Semigroup approach to the sign problem in quantum Monte Carlo simulations: Applications

 For many models the system contains several different kinds of degrees of freedom.
 Suppose each subsystem satisfies sign-problem-free condition, e.g., with its own choice of matrices $J_{1}$ and $J_{2}$.
 If the coupling terms between the two sign-problem-free subsystems are carefully selected, the whole system can still be sign-problem-free.
 In that case, our sign-problem-free conditions are to be applied to each building block of the whole system.
 This observation can be useful in the study of multilayer systems.

-For sign-problem-free models studied in this work, the partition function can be seen as a summation of contraction semigroup elements.
+For the sign-problem-free models studied in this work, the partition function can be seen as a summation of contraction semigroup elements.
 This structure can have interesting consequences, including the sign structure of expectation values of observables.
 For example, for any positive integer $m$, we have

-where the coefficient matrices of fermionic quadratic operators $h'_{s}$ belong to the invariant cone and $g_{s}$ can take any elements of the semigroup, $s=1,\dots,m$.
+where the coefficient matrices of fermionic quadratic operators $h'_{s}$ belong to the invariant cone, $s=1,\dots,m$, and $g_{0}$ can take any elements of the semigroup.
 The proof is straightforward for the case with symmetric $J_{1}$ owing to Majorana reflection positivity.
-A proof for the case with skew-symmetric $J_{1}$ using Wick's theorem and the Kramers degeneracy theorem can be found in Supplemental Material.
-This set of inequalities also provide an alternative route to the sign-problem-free property.
+A proof for the case with skew-symmetric $J_{1}$ using Wick's theorem and the Kramers degeneracy theorem can be found in the Supplemental Material.
+This set of inequalities also provides an alternative route to the sign-problem-free property.
+They are also very useful when considering the sign problem in zero temperature AFQMC simulations.